gunanehu/TeaAgentBookKeeping_1/README.md

 3.Show percentage in trade details rows in the trade list as well.
-4.calculate total logged time for the day
-5.calculate total logged time for the week

 7. Add Close button to exit the trade:  -based on closed cliked get the exit timemilli  -keep isClose boolean flag in TradeAnalysis doc
-8. Planned SL amount edittext  - it should calculate and show show much quantity to trade based on SL price.
-  It should show SUGGESTED quantity text box